mikesol/purescript-audio-behaviors/README.md

 For example, let's say the control rate is `66Hz` and you want a sound to trigger at _exactly_ `0.25` seconds.
 At this rate, the closest quantized value to `0.25` is `0.2424242424`, or `16/66`.
 That means that, when `time` is `0.24242424`, we will add an offset of `0.00757576` to the value to make sure that it happens "exactly" at `0.25` seconds.
 "Exactly" is in quoation marks because floating point arrithmentic will provoke a rounding error of around `0.000000000001`, but this is far smaller than the audio sample rate, so we will not hear it.

 To finish our tutorial, let's add a small metronome on the inside of our sound.
-We will have it beat every `0.9` seconds.
+We will have it beat every `0.9` seconds, and we use the function `gainT'` instead of `gain` to accept an `AudioParameter`.

 ```haskell
 -- a piecewise function that creates an attack/release/sustain envelope